 Importing a configuration file or a set of projects with their data into Jira may change many things in Jira configuration.
 It is likely to change also global objects (schemes, workflows, custom fields, etc.) that may be used by other projects.
 Given this potential impact on the target projects and other projects in Jira, it is highly recommended to follow these safety measures.

-Before loading a project configuration into a production database:
+Before loading a full project or configuration-only import into a production database: